wyounas/wyounas.github.io/_posts/2025-1-13-when-a-simple-concurrent-program-goes-against-all-intuition.md

 I thought the final value of ‘n’ would be between 10 and 20.
 What do you think?
 Take a guess.

 I came across this in Ben-Ari’s book on the SPIN model checker [1].
-He said he was shocked to find out that the final value could be as low as 2.
+He said he was shocked to discover an extreme interleaving that set the final value of 'n' to 2.
 I was shocked as well—the outcome completely defied my intuition.

 To see this in action, we could write a simple program in SPIN and claim that there is a computation where the value is 2.
 We can obtain this computation automatically by adding the assertion ```assertion (n > 2)``` at the end of the program and running a verification.
 SPIN searches the state space, looking for counterexamples.